mobanisto/pinpit-gradle-plugin/README.md

-pinpitPackageDefault - Builds packages for all systems and architectures. pinpitPackageDefaultDebUbuntuBionicX64 - Builds a DEB package for LinuxX64. pinpitPackageDefaultDebUbuntuFocalX64 - Builds a DEB package for LinuxX64. pinpitPackageDefaultMsiX64 - Builds an MSI package for WindowsX64.
+pinpitPackageDefault - Builds packages for all systems and architectures. pinpitPackageDefaultDebUbuntuBionicX64 - Builds a DEB package for LinuxX64. pinpitPackageDefaultDebUbuntuFocalX64 - Builds a DEB package for LinuxX64. pinpitPackageDefaultDistributableTarGzLinuxX64 - Builds a distributable TarGz archive for LinuxX64. pinpitPackageDefaultDistributableZipWindowsX64 - Builds a distributable Zip archive for WindowsX64.
+pinpitPackageDefaultMsiX64 - Builds an MSI package for WindowsX64.
 pinpitPackageDefaultUberJar - Packages an Uber-Jar for each system and architecture. pinpitPackageDefaultUberJarForLinuxX64 - Packages an Uber-Jar for LinuxX64.